ctummon/Cerializer/README.md

 # What is Cerializer?

-Cerializer is a set of headers that help take the pain out of JSON serialization using compile time reflection.
+Cerializer is a set of headers that help take the pain out of JSON serialization in C++ with the help of compile time 'reflection'.

-You no longer need to manually parse JSON anymore.
+You no longer need to waste time manually parsing JSON.
-All you need is your favourite JSON serializer.
+All you need is your favourite JSON library.

-So far only Qt and Cpprestsdk implementions are supported.
+So far  Qt , Cpprestsdk , and RapidJson implementations are supported.
 I plan on adding as many as I can, feel free to contribute!

 ## Getting started:

 Copy the Cerializer folder into your project and include the JsonObj file of your choice.

-## Example Usage:
+## Example Usage (cpprest):

 ``` C++
 #include "Cerializer\CppRestJsonObj.h"